 Hugo and John were the younger sons.They had relatively short lives.
 John died aged twenty-three, and Hugo, born in 1706, died aged forty-eight.
 Hugo was a clergyman, and may be the Hugh who married Mary Braddock at St Michael's, Macclesfield on June 25th, 1741.
+Hugh died in 1741.

 Edward Lowndes 1626–1695

 I suspect that she was Margaret Sherwood, and that Edward married her on September 21st, 1665.
-Thus, the Cheshire Stork made them wait five years before their first surviving child.
+Therefore, they waited five years before their first surviving child.
 They appear to have had only one other child besides Hugh.
 Her name was Lydia, born two years after Hugh in 1670 and christened on the 30th of March at Astbury.
 No marriage or children have been found for her.
 Edward would have been forty-four when he started his family.

 Hugh Lowndes c.1604-c.1680

-The father of Edward and although probably born in 1604 and christened on the 22nd of July that year, I cannot confirm this.
+The father of Edward, and although probably born in 1604 and christened on the 22nd of July that year, I cannot confirm this.
 He married Margery (surname not known) around 1625 with Edward being their first born in 1625 and inheritor of the family estates.

 Their only daughter, Thomasine, was born in 1627.
 Their third-born was William, in 1630, who married a Jane.
 There then appeared to be a gap of nine years before Hugh and Margery had their fourth child, Thomasine.
 Their eldest daughter must have died, and they decided to keep the name Thomasine.